mosarsh/Gilded-Rose-API/README.md

 ![](Images/Unit-Tests.PNG)

 ## Postman Script
- Donlowd postman script do test this application from [here](Postman/Trov.postman_collection.json)
+ Download postman script do test this application from [here](Postman/Trov.postman_collection.json)

 ## TODOs
 1. Add more checking in database when Authenticating